 Christopher Steadman resides and works in Berlin, London and New York.
 He works in a range of genres including video, sound, photography, text and installation.

-His multiple-channel synchronized video pieces have been exhibited widely.
-Upcoming Steadman's work will be presented in the Digital Media Arts Forum at St. Petersburg Centre of Film and Television.
-His work can presently be seen at the National Center of Contemporary Art in Kirov, funded by the Ministry of Culture of the Russian Federation.
-He is also exhibiting at the Vyatka Art Museum of V.M. and A.M.
-Vasnetsov.
-Most recently he exhibited in a show at the Moscow Museum of Modern Art for which he received the Jurors' Award.
-Earlier this year he was selected for Seattle's Center on Contemporary Art's Annual Show curated by Gary Hill.
-His works were also selected to take part in XIII Media Forum 34th Moscow International Film Festival.
-He also participated in the Berliner Liste art fair in September and two shows in NYC earlier this year.
+His multiple-channel synchronized video pieces have been exhibited widely, including venues throughout Europe, America and the Russian Federation.
+Upcoming in 2013, Steadman's work will be exhibited at INDEX, U.K. and later this year in Taiwan.
+In 2013 he participated in the International Video Art Exhibition at Moscow Museum of Modern Art; his work was shown during the Transartfest Art Biennial in Berlin; and various screenings included festivals in Miden, Greece; Kyoto, Japan; and Kiev, Ukraine.
+In 2012, exhibitions featuring his work included: the Digital Media Arts Forum at St. Petersburg Center of Film and Television; the Pro&Contra International Symposium of Media Culture, Krasnoyarsk (with support from the Mikhail Prokhorov Foundation); the National Centre for Contemporary Art in Kirov (funded by the Ministry of Culture of the Russian Federation); the Vyatka Art Museum of V.M. and A.M.
+Vasnetsov; a Video Art exhibition at the Moscow Museum of Modern Art for which he received the Jurors' Award; and Seattle's Center on Contemporary Art's Annual Show curated by Gary Hill.
+Also in 2012, he took part in XIII Media Forum 34th Moscow International Film Festival, the Berliner Liste art fair and two gallery shows in NYC.
 Steadman has received numerous awards and grants, including a British Academy Arts and Humanities Research Bursary and funding from the Austrian Federal Chancellery, as well as fellowships from many international artists' residencies, including The MacDowell Colony, Yaddo and Chateau La Napoule.

 There has been a significant shift in emphasis and power from Christopher Steadman's earlier pieces to his later projects in development, moving from fixed-point performances to saturated multiple presences and entry points.
 Steadman’s interest in narrative, memory and abstraction lends his work an ability to cross art mediums and transcend categorisation beyond the digital mediums he usually employs.
 Viewers are able to enter and observe the work in a configured space, while the content instead is often an abstract, fractured, fragmented series of experiences, offered through which the viewer must make meaning.